Reports of new allegations on open cases are treated similarly to new protective intervention reports.

 The process of responding to a new allegation of non-familial abuse is managed within the phase that the report is received.
 If the report is received in case closure, you do not need to move the case from this phase.

-- Record the outcome for the new allegation as either:
+- Record the outcome for the new allegation in CRIS as either:

 - 'Allegation confirmed – significant harm to child', or

-The allegation is confirmed if a quality of care investigation or a child protection investigation substantiates abuse or neglect.
+The allegation is confirmed if a CIMS, RCS or Child Protection investigation substantiates the abuse or neglect.

 - Complete CRIS requirements and record of activity, decisions and rationales.